 Counterfutures invites the unsolicited submission of articles, review articles, commentaries and book reviews on topics pertinent to left thought and practice in Aotearoa today.
 Authors are welcome to pitch ideas and queries for possible pieces to the editorial board.
-See our latest call for contributions.

 Articles, review articles, commentaries and interviews are considered up to 10,000 words, and book reviews up to 3,000 words.

 - Submissions should be aimed at a discerning general readership, and we encourage the use of a clear prose style.

 - Articles, review articles and commentaries should provide a summary of their argument at the beginning.

 - The Editorial Board reserves the right to sub-edit submissions to improve readability.
 Authors may be asked to re-write parts or the whole of an article.

 - If graphs are used contributors will need to provide the raw data so that, if necessary, they can be redrawn to fit the page.
 Illustrations and photographs, not subject to copyright restrictions, are welcome.

 - Please indicate whether the submission is an article, review article, commentary or interview

 - Submissions need to be presented clearly, using double line spacing (including quotations) and wide margins.
 Single quotation marks should be used, and double marks for quotations within quotations.

 - Please consult our full style guide here.